DmitriiK/real_estate_agent/README.md

    source .venv/bin/activate
    uv install
    ```
-3. Configure the database connection in `src/settings.py`.
+3. Configure the database connection, LLM model name (currently it is using gemini-2.0-flash)in `src/settings.py`.

 ### Running the Application
 1. Launch the web UI for agents: